bytewax/bytewax/docs/guide/deployment/overview.md

 ## Container Based Deployment

 Docker containers provide a good way to wrap up dependencies and run a containerized version of Bytewax across many different services and orchestration tools.
 From docker compose to kubernetes.
+The [container documentation](#xref-container) provides an overview of how to leverage bytewax in containers.

 ## Running Locally with waxctl